gilanglahat22/whatsapp-chatbot/README.md

 Additionally, Redis is used for message passing between services.

-## Prerequisites
+## 📋 Prerequisites

 - Docker and Docker Compose
 - WhatsApp Business API credentials
 - OpenRouter API key
+- Go 1.21+ (for local development)

-## Configuration
+## ⚙️ Configuration

-All services are configured via environment variables, which can be set in the `docker-compose.yml` file:
+All services are configured via environment variables, which can be set in the `env.example` file:

 ### WhatsApp Configuration:
 - `WHATSAPP_TOKEN` - Your WhatsApp API token